onecontext/python_sdk/README.md

     my_knowledge_base.upload_file(file_path)
 ```

-Once the files have been uploaded they will be preprocedded, chunked
+Once the files have been uploaded they will be processed, chunked
 and embedded by OneContext.

 You can check the satus of the sync like so: